- When do I know that I need to change my water filters?

 Use Teflon tape around the stem of the Black Berkey element and fasten with the wingnut.
 The Teflon tape should help to secure the wingnut in place.
 If this doesn’t work, contact us and we’ll send you replacement wingnuts.

-- Can I filter sea (salt) water through my Berkey system?
+- Can I filter sea (salt) water through my Berkey water filtration system?

 No. Berkeys do not remove minerals from water.
 Furthermore, the concentration of salt in seawater will ruin the elements.